 A lot of unexpected things have happened these past few years.
 One of them is the take-off in the popularity of podcasts.
 Yes, podcasts have been around for a little bit now, however, the industry is seeing unprecedented growth.
 In 2019, there were 700,000 podcasts listed in the iTunes catalog, alone.
 Now, more than ever, hosting a podcast is an extremely attractive option for fitness businesses.

 Especially when you consider that COVID-19 still might be here to stay for a little bit longer.
 As a result, more people are staying in and forgoing their typical activities.
 Forcing them to turn to other measures of consuming content and media.
 Eventually, people will get sick of the same types of media they are consuming every day (Netflix, social media, etc…).
 Starting a podcast is trending and it’s a different form of content for people to consume.

 Why hosting a podcast can be good for your fitness business

-However, when you look user preferences, a large majority of people would rather watch a 10 min video then read a 2,000 word blog post.
+However, when you look at user preferences, a large majority of people would rather watch a 10 min video than read a 2,000-word blog post.
 The problem with creating videos is they can be somewhat time-intensive and expensive.